UCMHS-Gerstein/IntroToProgramming17/FinalProject/description.md

 ## Goal

-Plan, code, document, and prsent a text-based game in Python.
+Plan, code, document, and present a text-based game in Python.

 ## Criteria